 - In the first Kushiel's Legacy trilogy, the cave of the thetalos ritual would seem to qualify.
 It's not evil — quite the opposite, it's sacred to Mother Earth — and you go there to atone for egregious deeds, but the experience is unpleasant and it's implied that many do not survive.

-- The Chamber of the Ordeal in Tamora Pierce's Tortall books works this way.
+- The Chamber of the Ordeal in Tamora Pierce's Tortall Universe books works this way.
 The idea is to weed out people who aren't tough and morally courageous enough to be knights by "hammering" their weak points.
-People sometimes die in the chamber, commit suicide when released or Go Mad From The Revelation.
+People sometimes die in the chamber, commit suicide when released or Go Mad from the Revelation.

-- The "island where dreams come true" from The Chronicles Of Narnia.
-Dreams, as in nightmares.
+- The "island where dreams come true" from The Chronicles of Narnia.
+Not daydreams, dreams.
+With all that that implies.

 - AesSedai in The Wheel of Time have to go through not one, but two of these at certain points in their training: specialized devices are used to force them to face their fears, weaknesses, and hangups.
 It's mentioned that some never come out of the tests.